 Having a bassinet can be a lifesaver, especially if you have a night flight.
 If baby won’t sleep in it, it is also a great place to keep all of those baby things you brought with you- toys, blankets, bottles etc. Bare in mind that there are weight restrictions, so this is generally for the younger babies only.
 An added bonus of getting a bassinette seat is that these are often ‘chargeable’ seats as you tend to get a little extra leg room, the down side however, is that whoever you are travelling with might be seated separately.

 Buy your milk and nappies in advance and collect at the airport

 OK so you’ve already sacrificed a pair of shoes for baby’s favourite ‘blanky’, but where are you going to fit in those pots of formula and nappies?!
 These are seriously bulky items that will take up lots of room in your luggage.
 It might cost slightly more than you would usually pay but it is super handy to be able to reserve your baby bits online and then to collect them airside at the airport.
-If you are breastfeeding, there are plenty of travel breast pumps to choose from.
+If you are breastfeeding or flying with breastmilk, there are plenty of travel breast pumps to choose from.

 Buy some ready-made formula